Introduction

 Note: you may need to restart your shell in order for the changes to take effect.

-, you must then add the following line in your ~/.zshrc
+For zsh, you must then add the following line in your ~/.zshrc before

 fpath+=~/.zfunc